ravi-prakash1907/CaterApp/README.md

 CaterApp comes with a range of fantastic features for you:
 1. Share **any** type of file, including large videos and compressed documents.
 2. You can choose as much files as you want.
-3. Keeps you updated with the files, i.e. being shared in real time.
+3. Keeps you updated with the file, i.e. being shared in real time.
 4. Also, it displays the size of files (in bytes).
 5. Automatically detects sender's IP.
 6. Tells the **speed** at which the data got delivered and a lot more...